 EU humanitarian aid funds the delivery of emergency food during the most crucial period of the year.
 The EU plays a key role in ensuring that severely undernourished children receive the nutritional care they need, free of charge; EU funds provide the therapeutic food and other essential medicines needed to cure them.
 The EU contributes to the treatment of 187 000 children under 5 years old.
 In 2018, EU humanitarian aid also provided funds in response to severe water deficits that left many families who depend on livestock to survive in a difficult situation.

 Aid also reaches Malian refugees and the Burkinabe population who are internally displaced in the regions bordering conflict-ridden Mali, especially through food assistance and nutrition care.
 Mental health support is provided to help people overcome traumatic experiences.
 Education is another area where the EU increased its support to ensure improved access to education in an environment where schools are being closed and teachers and students are facing threats from armed groups.

 In 2018, a new disaster risk reduction programme was launched for the northern region.
 The aim is to increase the preparedness for health risks and implement an efficient alert and rapid response mechanism.

-In an effort to strengthen people's resilience and stop the endless cycle of food crises, the European Commission is making strides in linking its humanitarian emergency assistance with its development aid.
+In an effort to strengthen people's resilience and stop the endless cycle of food crises, the European Union is linking its humanitarian emergency assistance with its development aid.
 The international donor community has to support the integration of resilience building measures, such as safety nets and free healthcare, as part of a social protection package for the most vulnerable.
-The Commission was a driving force behind the creation of the Global Alliance for Resilience Building (AGIR), which brings together 17 West African countries, donors and the aid community in a joint effort to end hunger by 2032.
+The EU was a driving force behind the creation of the Global Alliance for Resilience Building (AGIR), which brings together 17 west African countries, donors and the aid community in a joint effort to end hunger by 2032.